Read This First

 Prompt 3: Based on the past trajectory of ethical positions on this issue, what do you predict to be the legal status of human euthanasia in 100 years?

-Prediction for the Legal Status of Human Euthanasia in 100 Years: practical stakes and consequences.
+The real issue is what Prediction for the Legal Status of Human Euthanasia in 100 Years changes once it becomes precise.

-The section turns on Prediction for the Legal Status of Human Euthanasia in 100 Years, Overall Prediction, and Predicting the Legal Status of Human Euthanasia in 100 Years.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Prediction for the Legal Status of Human Euthanasia in 100 Years, Overall Prediction, and Predicting the Legal Status of Human Euthanasia in 100 Years in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Prediction for the Legal Status of Human Euthanasia in 100 Years distinct from Overall Prediction.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Prediction for the Legal Status of Human Euthanasia in 100 Years distinct from Overall Prediction.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Growing Acceptance